gnachman/iterm2-website/source/_includes/3.3/documentation-escape-codes.md

 You can push the current value on a stack and pop it off to return to the previous value by setting `n` to `push` or `pop`.
 Optionally, you may affix a label after `push` by setting `n` to something like `push mylabel`.
 This attaches a label to that stack entry.
 When you pop the same label, entries will be popped until that one is found.
 Set `n` to `pop mylabel` to effect this.
 This is useful if a program crashes or an ssh session ends unexpectedly.

+#### Custom Control Sequences

+iTerm2 allows scripts to define custom control sequences.
+See the <a href="https://iterm2.com/python-api/examples/create_window.html">Create Window</a> example for a working demo.
+The control sequence is:

+    ^[]1337;Custom=id=secret:pattern^G

+Where `secret` is a secret shared between the script implementing the control sequence and the program producing it, as a security measure to make it more difficult for untrusted text to invoke a custom control sequence. `pattern` is used to identify the sequence and may contain any parameters the script needs to handle it.

 ## Shell Integration/FinalTerm